pumaworkshop/puma-workshop/workshop/README_WORKSHOP.md

        c.InteractiveShellApp.exec_lines = ['%autoreload 2']
      ```
       This is for auto reloading altered classes into the notebook, and making sure the working directory is always the project root.
-- The exercises are available as [Jupyter Notebooks](https://docs.jupyter.org/en/latest/start/index.html), in thus
+- The exercises are available as [Jupyter Notebooks](https://docs.jupyter.org/en/latest/start/index.html), in this
 project, run `jupyter notebook`.
 This will open a browser window in which you can navigate to the first exercise and
 get started.